-With the original Gunter’s chain, the surveyor simply looked at the chain and estimated the fractional part of the last link that should be included in the measurement.
-Those links were tangible.
-Since the wavelengths of a modulated carrier are not, the EDM must find the fractional part of its measurement electronically.
-Therefore, it does a comparison.
-It compares the phase angle of the returning signal to that of a replica of the transmitted signal to determine the phase shift.
+Since all measurements will not neatly fit complete wavelengths the EDM finds the fractional part of its measurement electronically.
+It does a comparison.
+It compares the phase angle of the returning signal to that of a replica of the transmitted signal that it keeps inside to determine the phase shift.
 That phase shift represents the fractional part of the measurement.
-This principle is used in distance measurement by both EDM and GPS systems.

 How does it work?
-First, it is important to remember that points on a modulated carrier are defined by phase angles, such as 0°, 90°, 180°, 270° and 360° (shown above and in Figure 1.6 from the textbook).
+First, it is important to remember that points on a modulated carrier are defined by phase angles, such as 0°, 90°, 180°, 270° and 360°.
 When two modulated carrier waves reach exactly the same phase angle at exactly the same time, they are said to be in phase, coherent, or phase locked.
-However, when two waves reach the same phase angle at different times, they are out of phase or phase shifted.
-For example, in the image, the sine wave shown by the dashed line has returned to an EDM from a reflector.
-Compared with the sine wave shown by the solid line, it is out of phase by one-quarter of a wavelength.
+However, when two waves reach a phase angle at different times, they are out of phase or phase shifted.
+For example, in the image, the sine wave shown by the dashed red line has returned to an EDM from a reflector.
+Compared with the sine wave shown by the solid blue line, it is out of phase by one-quarter of a wavelength.
 The distance between the EDM and the reflector, ρ, is then:

 N = the number of full wavelengths the modulated carrier has completed

 d = the fractional part of a wavelength at the end that completes the doubled distance.